MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 # Publish An Extension

 Publish your Extension on Microsoft Edge Addons catalog \(Microsoft Edge Addons\).
-You must first create a submission on [Partner Center][MicrosoftPartnerCenter] and submit it.
+You must first create a submission on [Partner Center](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons) and submit it.
 This document lists all the details that you must provide to create an Extension submission.

 ## Before You Begin

-*   You must have an active developer account on [Partner Center][MicrosoftPartnerCenter] to submit your Extension in Microsoft Edge Addons.
+*   You must have an active developer account on [Partner Center](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons) to submit your Extension in Microsoft Edge Addons.
 If you do not have one, create a new developer account.
 *   Create a zip file of your Extension package and ensure that it contains these files:
     *   The manifest file and it must define the name and version of your Extension.
     *   The images and other files that are required for your Extension.